obioha921/Scientific-Calculator/README.md

 # Scientific-Calculator
-This is a Scientific Calculator build by obioha
+This is a Scientific Calculator built by obioha